DLuensch/StereoVision-ADCensus/README.md

  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If build the program successfully you should be able to see the "ADCensusBM" executable.
+ 6. If you build the program successfully you should be able to see the "ADCensusBM" executable.

 **Execute the image rectification:**
  1. Copy and edit the "config.cfg" from the sample folder.
-The values in the "config.cfg" are for the middleburry imageset.
+The values in the "config.cfg" are for the middleburry image set.
 The values also work with other images but specific values for your own dataset can improve the quallity.
  2. Create a "images.xml" as you can see in the sample folder.
  3. Execute the image rectification: `./ADCensusBM PATH_TO_YOUR_CONFIG/config.cfg`

 # PictureOverlay
 It's a small tool to check the accuracy of your calibrations and the disparities in the scene.
 The program simply overlays 2 corresponding images from the left and right camera and display them.
-Then you can move one image (the first) and check if objects layes on the same epipolar lines.
+Afterwards you can move one image (the first one) and check if objects layes on the same epipolar lines.
 Further you can check the disparity between the objects.

 **Build the program:**
  1. Navigate into the "PictureOverlay" folder